sahil-kale/basilisk-actuator-control-lib/control_loop/bldc/docs/sensorless_foc.md

 ![Motor Flux Observer Vectors](https://github.com/sahil-kale/basilisk-actuator-control-lib/blob/main/assets/sensorless/sensorless_flux_observer_diagram.png)

-The paper in which the observer is defined (https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=ffaf8e3ad8cbfe675b57ba9e01729baf9e2043df, which is used in reference 4) defines an observer in the form of a gradient-search by making an observer that tries to minimize the error between the permenant magnet flux and the predicted flux.
+The paper in which the observer is defined (https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=ffaf8e3ad8cbfe675b57ba9e01729baf9e2043df, which is used in reference 4) defines an observer in the form of a gradient-search by making an observer that tries to minimize the error between the permanent magnet flux and the predicted flux.
 This term features an observer gain, gamma, that is meant to be tuned for the observer.
 The observer state variable, $\dot{\hat{x}}$, attempts to predict the change total flux in each alpha-beta frame.
 This can then be integrated to find estimates for the total flux in each frame alpha-beta.

 ```math
 \begin{equation}